KuperbergLab/MRI_scripts/README.md

 ####-u,--unpack\_all
 This options wraps up --scan\_only,--scan2cfg, and --unpack into one easy call.
 Use this when you're confident scan.log will turn out nice (i.e. the scanning session went normal).

+####--cfg2info
+Each subject has a small info.txt file that contains a database for information pertaining to the subject.

+Currently, this information is saved for each paradigm (MaskedMM, ATLLoc, BaleenHP, BaleenLP, AXCPT):

+-   Each run's XXX
+-   The XXX for the MPRAGE(s)
+-   XXX for the magnitude and phase FieldMaps pertaining to the paradigm.
+-   a complete boolean, true if there were the correct amount of runs

+####--makeMultCond
+1st-level processing requires knowing onsets and durations for each event in each run.
+This data is stored in all of the .vtsd_log files created by VTSD.
+After a scan, on Scott's laptop do this first:
+`cd ~/Documents/MATLAB/vtsd\_logs; sh pushtocluster.sh'
+This script rsyncs all of the .vtsd\_log files to the cluster.
+With that out of the way, you can run this option, which populates the info.txt database with onsets and durations for every event in every run.

 ###Preprocessing Options